wermos/blog/_posts/2023-07-04-gsoc-2-the-sympy-boogaloo.md

    * which can be stored inline in a `.py` file, or
      * stored in one or more `.lark` files.
    * which has plugins for various editors.
 For example, there is a [VS Code extension](https://github.com/lark-parser/vscode-lark) and a [PyCharm plugin](https://github.com/lark-parser/intellij-syntax-highlighting) for syntax highlighting Lark files,
-   * can be used to generate parsers in other languages like Julia and Javascript (see the last point [here](https://lark-parser.readthedocs.io/en/latest/features.html#extra-features).)
+   * can be used to generate parsers in other languages like Julia and JavaScript (see the last point [here](https://lark-parser.readthedocs.io/en/latest/features.html#extra-features).)
 7. has a "standard library" of useful tokens and expressions which can be imported into a grammar.
 8. Lark can generate an standalone `.py` file.
 In this case, this is not a big advantage since one of the reasons for moving away from ANTLR was to remove compiled components.